cdrpl/ansible-ubuntu-spark/README.md

 1. Start Docker
 2. Run `./init-database.bat`
+3. You will be prompted to enter a username, password, and database name

 ### How to Import a CSV File into a MySQL Table (Windows OS Host)